 With its working groups, the Division offers a forum for promoting environmental chemistry and ecotoxicology.
 The following working groups currently exist:

-The working group is primarily concerned with tropospheric chemistry and the influence of anthropogenic (e.g. air traffic) and natural (e.g. desert dust) emissions on the composition of the air and their effect on the climate.
-Increasing attention is also being paid to the chemistry of the condensed phase, particle formation and photochemistry in cloud droplets, long-distance transport and atmospheric degradation of pesticides and medium-volatile chemicals.
-Members of the working group also play a key role in the GDCh/DECHEMA/DBG Joint Committee on Chemistry, Air Quality and Climate (photooxidants, halogenated hydrocarbons) and in the expert group on fine dust of DECHEMA, KRdL and GDCh.
+The working group primarily focuses on tropospheric chemistry and the influence of anthropogenic (e.g., air traffic) and natural (e.g., desert dust) emissions on air composition and their impact on the climate.
+Increasing attention is also being paid to the chemistry of the condensed phase, particle formation and photochemistry in cloud droplets, and the long-range transport and atmospheric degradation of pesticides and medium-volatile chemicals.
+Members of the working group also play a key role in the GDCh/DECHEMA/DBG Joint Committee on Chemistry, Air Quality and Climate (photooxidants, halogenated hydrocarbons) and in the Expert Group on Fine Dust of DECHEMA, KRdL, and GDCh.

-The focus of the work is on exchanging experiences in the implementation of the REACh regulation, in particular on the topics of exposure, persistence, ecotoxicology, toxicology and risk assessment.
-In addition to industrial chemicals, the working group also focuses on the evaluation of biocides and pharmaceuticals, and new research topics are regularly presented.
+The focus of the work is on exchanging experiences with the implementation of the REACh Regulation, particularly on the topics of exposure, persistence, ecotoxicology, toxicology , and risk assessment.
+In addition to industrial chemicals, the working group also focuses on the assessment of biocides and pharmaceuticals, and new research topics are regularly presented.

 Scientists from various disciplines are involved in the working group to exchange experiences and develop contributions to continuously improve the quality of environmental monitoring.
-Key topics are discussed at two to three meetings per year.
-A particular concern is to make the monitoring data collected usable.
+Key topics are discussed at two to three meetings annually.
+A particular focus is on making the collected monitoring data usable.

 This page has been machine translated.
 If you have any feedback or comments please feel free to contact us.